Psychonauts 2: Plot

-Ford and Raz find Nona in the nearby Green Needle Gulch, home of the Psychic Six, where the Astralathe is kept.
-Nona shows signs of remembering her time as Lucrecia, and Ford determines that with the Psychic Six's help, they can use the Astralathe to create a further hole in Nona's mind to permanently banish the Maligula personality.
-Within Nona's mind, they learn that she had been already recalling elements of Lucrecia, and was the one to convince Raz to go to Whispering Rock as an indirect means to call for the Psychonauts' help.
-As Ford and Raz prepare to banish Maligula, Raz is suddenly removed from Nona's mind by Truman.
-Finding Truman's actions suspicious, Raz and Lili enter his mind and discover his brain is actually that of Gristol Malik, Gzar Theodore's son.
-Malik posed as Nick to infiltrate the Psychonauts and get revenge for his family's downfall, and instituted a plan to have Loboto replace Truman's brain with his, using Truman's position to revive Maligula, destroy the Psychonauts and reconquer Grulovia.
+Ford and Raz find Nona in the nearby Green Needle Gulch, home of the Psychic Six, where the Astralathe is kept, as Nona shows signs of remembering her time as Lucy.
+Ford determines that with the Psychic Six's help, they can use the Astralathe to create a further hole in Nona's mind to banish the Maligula personality permanently.
+Within Nona's mind, they learn that she had been already recalling elements of Lucy, and was the one to convince Raz to go to Whispering Rock in her subconscious as an indirect means to call for the Psychonauts' help.
+As Ford and Raz prepare to banish Maligula, Raz is suddenly removed from Nona's mind by Truman, who was called by suspicious intern Norma.
+Finding Truman's actions suspicious, Raz and Lili enter his mind and discover his brain is actually that of Nick, who reveals to be Gristol Malik, Gzar Theodore's son.
+Gristol posed as Nick to infiltrate the Psychonauts and get revenge for his family's downfall.
+He instituted a plan to have Loboto replace Truman's brain with his, using Truman's position to revive Maligula, destroy the Psychonauts, and remake Grulovia.

-The other Psychonauts arrive too late to prevent Maligula's reawakening, and only Raz and Lili escape.
-As Lili leaves to find Truman's brain, Raz races back to his family, now aware of the truth, who assist Raz in reaching Maligula and entering her mind.
-Raz battles Maligula with the other interns, weakening her until Nona can emerge, and both work together to push Maligula into the dark depths created by the Astralathe.
-In the aftermath, Nona is pardoned and reconnects with Ford, Truman's brain is restored, Malik is imprisoned, Loboto escapes to retrieve his child from Whispering Rock, and Raz and the interns graduate to become junior agents.
+The other Psychonauts arrive too late to prevent Maligula's reawakening.
+Torn by the confusion, Maligula lashes out and attacks the area, forming a storm that swarms Green Needle Gulch.
+Raz, Lili, and Norma are the only ones lucky enough to escape.
+As Lili leaves to find Truman's brain, Raz races back to his family, now aware of the truth, who assist Raz in reaching Maligula with an advanced acrobat technique and entering her mind.
+Raz battles the Maligula personality with the other interns, summoned by Norma, weakening her until Nona can emerge.
+She and Raz combine their powers to seal Maligula into the depths created by the Astralathe.
+In the aftermath, Nona is pardoned and reconnects with Ford, Truman's brain is restored, Gristol is imprisoned for therapy, Loboto escapes to retrieve his child from Whispering Rock, and Raz and the interns graduate to become junior agents.